-Fu-terrace provides free consultation to hostesses and other sex workers in need by offering them a team of attorneys and social workers who can help to address the legal and social issues they face in their lives.
-We are available 24 hours a day, 7 days a week to any woman who seeks our help while guaranteeing their confidentiality.
+Futerasu provides free consultation to sex workers in need by offering them a team of attorneys and social workers who can help to address the legal and social issues they face in their lives.
+We are available 24 hours a day, 7 days a week to any sex workers who seek our help while guaranteeing their confidentiality.

-Sex work in Japan and what “Fu-terrace” means
+Sex Work in Japan and what “Futerasu” means

-In 2022, it was estimated that 20,000 sex work establishments existed in Japan, which were estimated to have employed approximately 400,000 women.
-The majority of these establishments do not have a physical presence and provide services euphemistically knowns as “delivery health”; they advertise online and send sex workers to customers’ homes or to hotel rooms.
-Some sex workers work full-time and others work part-time while studying at universities or holding jobs outside the sex work industry.
-Sex work in Japan can target men, women or LGBTQ people.
+In 2022, it was estimated that 20,000 adult entertainment work establishments existed in Japan, which were estimated to have employed approximately 400,000 women.
+The majority of these establishments do not have a physical presence and provide services euphemistically knowns as “delivery health”; they advertise online and send workers to customers’ homes or to hotel rooms.
+Some workers work full-time and others work part-time while studying at universities or holding jobs outside the adult entertainment work industry.
+Adult entertainment work in Japan can target men, women or LGBTQ people.

 What we do

 We provide any sex worker who seeks our help with an attorney-social worker team that can help to address her legal and social issues.

 We work with a comic book artist to publish a series called “Ashita-no-jo”.
 Each episode, available for free, covers an issue that many workers experience and how to address it.
 Some of the issues the series have covered are as follows: